Skip to content

 Digital images are two-dimensional arrays of pixel values represented by rows and columns.
 You can create a rotation by applying a transformation matrix to each pixel coordinate.

-While rotating your image, make sure that you have a proper canvas size to fit the rotated image.
-If your canvas size is small, then you have to resize the canvas size to make it big by filling the extra space with background color.
+While rotating your image, ensure that you have a proper canvas size to accommodate the rotated image.
+If your canvas size is small, you need to resize it to make it bigger by filling the extra space with a background color.

-The Pillow library provides the .rotate() function that accepts an angle and expand arguments and rotates the image based on the center point.
+The Pillow library provides the .rotate() function, which accepts an angle and expand arguments, and rotates the image based on the center point.

 Decision Tree using pillow to rotate an image

-The above diagram depicts each step of the process to rotate an image and display it to the user.
-If the image does not load properly, it will print the error or handle the error.
+The diagram above illustrates each step of the process for rotating an image and displaying it to the user.
+If the image does not load properly, it will either print the error or handle it.

 Install the “pillow” library using the command below: